-Entry to this programme has been suspended with effect from 2014 -2015
+Entry Requirements: This programme no longer recruiting with effect from 2014 -2015

 Year One (a total of 115 credits in taught modular courses will be taken as well as the research project)

 - The candidate will commence research under the direction of their supervisor(s) either from term 1 or term 2. - Compulsory training and skills modules: MECH5005M Training and Professional Development Activities 1 (15 credits) - Candidates undertake a number of non-credit bearing generic skills courses from a range provided by for example central training providers (SDDU, ISS, Library), the Faculty or outside bodies. - Compulsory (100 credits) specialised subject modules as follows: